JetBrains-Research/span/README.md

 ---

 * Q: What is the average running time?<br>
-  A: SPAN is capable of processing a single ChIP-Seq track in less than 20 minutes on an average laptop.
+  A: SPAN is capable of processing a single ChIP-Seq track in less than 10 minutes on an average laptop.
 * Q: Which operating systems are supported?<br>
-  A: SPAN is developed in modern Kotlin programming language and can be executed on any platform supported by java.
+  A: SPAN is developed in modern [Kotlin](https://kotlinlang.org) programming language and can be executed on any platform supported by Java.
 * Q: Where did you get this lovely span picture?<br>
   A: From [ascii.co.uk](https://ascii.co.uk), the original author goes by the name jgs.